 Jaws, known for its terrifying deaths caused by a massive great white shark and the pursuit of it led by Police Chief Martin Brody, marine biologist Matt Hooper, and shark hunter Quint, is a highly successful film adaptation of Peter Benchley‘s best-selling novel.
 As a movie fanatic, I believe captivating films are worth revisiting, regardless of popularity.

 At 7, my grandfather introduced me to Jaws, giving me (a copy of) the book.
 That very night, I watched the movie directed by Steven Spielberg with him and my grandmother.
 Surprisingly, I never screamed or shouted fearfully.
 Despite feeling tense while watching it, I was encouraged to stay and witness the climactic battle between the three heroes and the shark.
 The score by John Williams added to the experience, representing the presence of the unseen shark.
-Reading the book later, I realized that movies often differ from their adapted books.
+Reading the book later, I realized that movies often differ from their adapted books when I saw how different the book was to the film.

-Being an autistic person, movies are a major interest of mine.
+Being an Autistic person, movies are a major interest of mine.
 Despite being a selective viewer, I believe that any movie with a captivating story is worth watching, regardless of its success.
 The production of Jaws is as famous as the film itself.
 Due to the limited technology available at the time, the mechanical effects used for the shark often malfunctioned, causing delays and exceeding the budget.
-This aspect of the movie’s production inspired me to write about my own autistic experiences (because I thought I saw Autistic patterns in the making of the movie), which I would like to share.
-Discovering my autism at the age of 13, I believe that earlier knowledge would have prevented some of the challenges I faced, but I am proud of my identity as an autistic individual.
+This aspect of the movie’s production inspired me to write about my own Autistic experiences (because I thought I saw Autistic patterns in the making of the movie), which I would like to share.
+Discovering my Autism at the age of 13, I believe that earlier knowledge would have prevented some of the challenges I faced, but I am proud of my identity as an Autistic person.

 Obsession and straying away from the main topic

 Producer David Brown and his colleague Richard Zanuck discovered Benchley’s novel through Brown’s wife.
 Impressed, they obtained a preview copy and read it overnight.
 Convinced by the book and an accompanying card, they believed it would make a great movie.
-However, Brown believed that had they read the book twice, they would have never pursued it due to filming challenges of certain sequences.
+However, Brown believed that had they read the book twice, they would have never brought it to cinematic life due to the challenges in filming certain sequences.
 Initially, their preferred director was Dick Richards, who insisted on calling the shark a whale to fulfil his dream of making a sea movie since he had never done so and completely overlooked the film’s creation by putting in his own vision for the movie putting not only his dream first but also using it the wrong way.
-This annoyed Brown and Zanuck, leading them to replace Richards with Steven Spielberg, with whom they had previously collaborated on The Sugarland Express which was his first feature film.
+This annoyed Brown and Zanuck, at which they replaced Richards with Steven Spielberg, with whom they had previously collaborated on The Sugarland Express which was his first feature film.
 Spielberg had shown interest in directing Jaws even before Richards was dismissed, drawn by parallels to his television film, Duel, which excited him and solidified his decision.

 How it reminds me of me

-As a child until age 22, when participating in group activities, I often suggested themes for our stories.
-However, my suggestions frequently diverged significantly from the intended medium.
+As a child until age 22, when participating in group activities, I often suggested themes for our stories as is common among those members in a group.
+However, (presumably) until my mid-20s when it came to group work my suggestions frequently diverged significantly from the intended medium.
 For instance, during my last year of intermediate, when taking performing arts lessons, we were planning a story about children playing in a playground.
 While I wanted to reference Will Smith and Pokémon, I was informed that such references were not allowed, and I respected that decision.

 As a person on the Autistic Spectrum, I have many unfulfilled desires in life, but I am grateful for recent accomplishments and eagerly anticipate achieving more.
-While I am hesitant to discuss my personal life, one source of seeming daily distress is my lack of a girlfriend and the absence of dating experience which sometimes causes me to tell people in relationships that I am not (in a relationship) like them (and wish I was).
-Through counselling, I have learned to limit discussing this issue to close friends and acquaintances.
+While I am hesitant to discuss my personal life, one source of seeming daily distress (even if it does not weigh me down as much as before) is not being in a relationship and (having had) no dating experience which sometimes causes me to tell people in relationships that I am not (in a relationship) like them (and wish I was).
+Through counselling (and now understanding that it may be strange to do this as well as the fact that some couples understand while others do not and we cannot expect everyone to understand us), I have learned to limit discussing this issue to close friends and acquaintances.
 Although for reasons unknown I feel finding a girlfriend may seem unlikely in this lifetime, I hold hope for the future in getting a girlfriend.
-I also wish to gain dating experience not just for myself but also to honour the support and confidence of my friends who encourage me to pursue relationships.
+I also wish to gain dating experience not just for myself but also to honour the support and confidence of my friends who encourage me to find a romantic relationship.

 Fear due to circumstances

 Roy Scheider was the third actor cast as police chief Martin Brody in Jaws.
 Spielberg met him at a Christmas party two years after The French Connection, where Scheider starred.
-Initially hesitant to hire Scheider thinking he would play a similar character, Spielberg proven wrong.
-After seeing Richard Dreyfuss in American Graffiti (which Lucas directed), Spielberg approached him to play Hooper but Dreyfuss turned down the role thinking he would rather watch the movie than shoot it.
+Initially hesitant to hire Scheider thinking he would play a similar character, Spielberg was proven wrong.
+After seeing Richard Dreyfuss in American Graffiti which was directed by Spielberg’s close friend George Lucas.
+Spielberg approached him to play Hooper, but Dreyfuss turned down the role thinking he would rather watch the movie than shoot it.
 However, Dreyfuss regretted his decision after The Apprenticeship of Duddy Kravitz (which he starred in) premiered, thinking his career was over.
 He contacted Spielberg again, offering to take the role if it was still available.
 Luckily, Dreyfuss became the seventh actor cast.

 How it reminds me of me